1oglop1/currency_convertor/README.md

-#TODO Add open source license! (now it time to tidy my room)
+#Add open source license! (now it time to tidy my room)
+Functions:
+non_eur_convert and from_eur_convert - have some duplicated code, looking for option how to avoid this!

 Currency Converter, source file fom ECB